Bitcoin vs Ethereum: Understanding the BTC/ETH Conversion Rate in 2026

 Try adjusting the time period from 30 days to 365 days and notice how the signal changes.
 Explore the chart to see the full daily history and how the current rate compares visually to the historical average line.

 Ready to compare?
-Try Should I Swap — it's free, no account required.
+Check the live BTC/ETH rate on Should I Swap — it's free, no account required.

 Data provided by CoinGecko.
 Should I Swap is an informational tool and does not provide financial advice.
 Past performance does not indicate future results.